rasendubi/blog/posts/2015-09-05-haskell-string-types.md

 To convert between `String` and `Text` you can use [`pack`][Data.Text.pack] and [`unpack`][Data.Text.unpack] from [`Data.Text`][Data.Text] module.

 The [`Data.Text`][Data.Text] module also provides many functions to work with `Text` and mimics the list interface.
-It also provides a full-string [case conversion][text case conversion] functions (`map toUpper` doesn't work for Unicode because result could have different length).
+It also provides a full-string [case conversion][text case conversion] functions (`map toUpper` doesn't work for Unicode because the result could have a different length).
 The module is intended to be imported qualified.
 There are also I/O functions in [`Data.Text.IO`][Data.Text.IO] module.

-The downside of storing the string in a strict array is that way it forces the whole string to be in memory at the same time, which negates lazy I/O (when you call [`readFile`][Data.Text.IO.readFile], it reads whole file in the memory before starting processing).
+The downside of storing the string in a strict array is that way it forces the whole string to be in memory at the same time, which negates lazy I/O (when you call [`readFile`][Data.Text.IO.readFile], it reads the whole file in the memory before starting processing).
 That's why the library provides the second string type: [`Data.Text.Lazy.Text`][Data.Text.Lazy.Text].
 It uses a lazy list of strict chunks, so this type is suitable for I/O streaming.

 You can think of lazy `Text` as `[Data.Text.Text]`.
-In fact there are [`toChunks`][Data.Text.Lazy.toChunks] and [`fromChunks`][Data.Text.Lazy.fromChunks] functions that convert lazy `Text` to/from a list of strict `Text`.
+In fact, there are [`toChunks`][Data.Text.Lazy.toChunks] and [`fromChunks`][Data.Text.Lazy.fromChunks] functions that convert lazy `Text` to/from a list of strict `Text`.

 The [`Data.Text.Lazy`][Data.Text.Lazy] module copies the interface of `Data.Text` module but for lazy `Text`.
 To convert between strict and lazy `Text`, use [`toStrict`][Data.Text.Lazy.toStrict] and [`fromStrict`][Data.Text.Lazy.fromStrict] functions.